seungjun-green/seungjun-green/README.md

 ----------------------

 * ✉️  You can contact me at [lsj3285007@gmail.com](mailto:lsj3285007@gmail.com)
-* 🧠  I'm learning Solidity
+* 🧠  I'm learning Machine Learning
-* 🤝  I'm open to collaborating on iOS, Python projects
+* 🤝  I'm open to collaborating on iOS, Python and ML projects

 ### Skills